 - Azithromycin (1 gm oral), single dose, which is added on due to the frequent co-infection with Chlamydia trachomatis

-- Saline lavage can be considered but is not a necessity
+- Saline lavage can be considered, but it is not a necessity.

 Differential Diagnosis

-Differential diagnosis to consider and rule out regarding gonococcal conjunctivitis include the following:
+Differential diagnosis to consider and rule out regarding gonococcal conjunctivitis includes the following:

 - Adult blepharitis